elcicd/el-CICD-docs/README.md

 **Figure 22**
 _Build with Parameters screen for the Redeploy/Removal pipeline_

-After entering the project name and entering a release candidate tag, the user should select the microservices that will be part of the release.
+After entering the project name and entering a Release Candidate Tag, the user should select the microservices that will be part of the release.

 ![Figure 23: Create Release Candidate](images/create-release-candidate.png)